Politics of Cambodia

 The politics of Cambodia are defined within the framework of a constitutional monarchy, in which the king serves as the head of state, and the prime minister is the head of government.
+In practice, Cambodia is an authoritarian state, as power is centralized in the hands of the Cambodian People's Party (CPP) under leader Hun Manet.
+Civil society groups, independent media and opposition parties are repressed, and elections are not free and fair.

 The collapse of communism set in motion events that led to the withdrawal of the Vietnamese armed forces, which had established their presence in the country since the fall of the Khmer Rouge.
 The 1993 constitution, which is currently in force, was promulgated as a result of the 1991 Paris Peace Agreements, followed by elections organized under the aegis of the United Nations Transitional Authority in Cambodia.
 The constitution declares Cambodia to be an "independent, sovereign, peaceful, permanently neutral and non-aligned country."
 The constitution also proclaims a liberal, multiparty democracy in which powers are devolved to the executive, the judiciary and the legislature.
-However, there is no effective opposition to the Prime Minister Hun Sen, who has been in power since 1985.
-His Cambodian People's Party won all 125 seats in the National Assembly in 2018 after the banning of opposition party CNRP and KNLF.
+However, there is no effective opposition to the Prime Minister, a position long held by Hun Sen, from 1984 until 2023, and now held by his son.
+Their Cambodian People's Party won all 125 seats in the National Assembly in 2018 after the banning of opposition party CNRP and KNLF.
 KNLF became a main opposition exiled in Denmark after CNRP was dissolved.
-Even if the communal election which will be in 2022 and national 2023, there is no international observers such as EU or UN.
+During the communal election in 2022 and the national election in 2023, there were no international observers.
 The government is considered to be autocratic.